FreunzWa/FW_sync/medicine/womens/Gynaecology/menstruation_issues.md

 - primary Amenorrhoea: failure of spontaneous menstruation to occur by 16 yrs age, OR by age 15 @absence of secondary sex characteristics
     + incindence of 0.1-0.3%
 - secondary Amenorrhoea: absence of menstruation >6 months duration in woman who previously menstruated.
-- oligomenorrhoea: reduced freq periods with cycles 6 weeks to 6 months
+- oligomenorrhoea: reduced freq periods with cycles 6 weeks to 6 months -- causes are similar.
 - hypogonadotrophic hypogonadism: reduced ovarian function (hypogonadism) w/ low levels of stimulating hormones in the ovary. == -=estrogen / progesterone w/ low FSH and LH

 # Puberty